How Hospitals Shape the Microbiome and Birth Experience

 Medical interventions that you might see during a hospital birth

 A hospital birth often includes multiple labor interventions.
 This can include vaginal examinations, fetal heart rate monitoring, induction, and the use of pain medication.
-But when not medically necessary, these interventions may be associated with poorer outcomes for a mother, her baby, or both mother and baby [2].

 Here’s why: Routine interventions can interfere with what takes place during labor and birth, leading to a cascade of other interventions.
 Ultimately, this increases the risk of C-section birth or infection.
 When possible, opt for fewer labor and birth interventions.
 This will help to decrease the risk that mom and baby are exposed to unfriendly microbes [1].